syntasso/kratix/README.md

 Lastly, we're going to assume the role of a SAT member, make a request to the platform API for an instance of Postgres, and watch the instance get created in real time on the worker cluster.
 Postgres is now delivered X-as-a-service from the platform team to our SATs.

+### Quick Start

+We recommend that you follow this tutorial to see the power of Kratix's multi-cluster deployment capabilities.
+We understand that some users require a simpler getting started experience.
+For those who wish to deploy Kratix in "single-cluster mode" follow [this guide](docs/single-cluster.md).

 ### Prerequisites
 - A reasonably powerful computer.
 We test on:
     - Linux(Mint), i7, 16GB, KinD on native Docker.